AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 #.
 If the above tests pass, you should check security group settings on the instance and the destination VM.

-How Do I Build Encryption Over Direct Connect?
+How do I build encryption over Direct Connect?
 ---------------------------------------------------------------

 AWS provides native solutions to add VPN capability between VGW and on-prem over Direct Connect.
 This improves security as data in motion is encrypted.
 Follow `the instructions here <https://aws.amazon.com/premiumsupport/knowledge-center/create-vpn-direct-connect/>`_ for this capability.

 We build an encryption between Aviatrix Transit GW and a VGW and between a Transit GW and a Spoke GW to provide an end-to-end encryption protection.

-How Do I Build Redundancy Between VGW and On-Prem?
+How do I build redundancy between VGW and on-prem?
 ----------------------------------------------------------------------------

 AWS provides a few native options for redundancy between VGW and on-prem.
 You can build redundant active/active VPN connections, redundant active/active DX connections and DX with backup VPN connections.

 `Read this doc <https://aws.amazon.com/answers/networking/aws-multiple-data-center-ha-network-connectivity/>`_ for implementation details.

-How Do I Deploy User VPN Use Case on Transit Network Solution?
+How do I deploy a user VPN Use Case on Transit Network solution?
 -----------------------------------------------------------------------------------

 We recommend you to deploy `user VPN <http://docs.aviatrix.com/HowTos/uservpn.html>`_ in a shared service VPC/VNet.
 If this shared service VPC/VNet has connectivity to all other VPC/VNets, a user can reach any instances in these VPC/VNets as long as his/her profile policy allows.

-Does Transit Network Support Azure VNet?
+Does Transit Network support Azure VNet?
 ------------------------------------------------------

 Starting from Release 3.3, you can launch a Spoke Gateway in Azure VNet.
 A best practice is to